Syria offers Aleppo truce as rebels argue over talks

 Moualem said the proposals from Syria could ease the conflict: "We would like this to serve as an example to other towns," he said of the ceasefire plan for Aleppo.

-Opposition members meeting in Turkey were sceptical.
-"We have zero confidence ... that any cessation of their massacres on densely populated areas would go ahead," senior coalition member Mustafa Sabbagh, told Reuters.

-Lavrov, who also met Iran's foreign minister on Thursday, called again for Tehran, Assad's main sponsor in the region, to be represented at the conference.
-Other powers have resisted this on the grounds that Iran has not endorsed the view of a first Geneva meeting in 2012 that an interim administration should be established in Damascus to end the conflict.
+Lavrov, who also met Iran's foreign minister on Thursday, called again for Tehran, Assad's main sponsor in the region, to be represented at the conference - something other powers have resisted on the grounds that Iran has not endorsed the view of a first Geneva meeting in 2012 that an interim administration should be established in Damascus to end the conflict.

 REBELS FIGHT EACH OTHER